 I put a ham and potatoes in the oven while we were at church and then we took it over to my mom and dad's to share dinner with them.
 One the way, we dropped dinner off (and had a short visit) with my grandparents, (who are 88 & 90 years old and are stilling living on their own in their own home... that looks like it can't last much longer, they are getting so old and frail.
 They've been married 69 years this Sept. what an amazing example they are to me - but that too, is another blog post altogether) After eating with my folks, we played a game, then came home and put the kids to bed.

-I had no grand and glorious expectations, and I had a wonderful day being a MOTHER. (and wife, and daughter, and granddaughter.)
+I had no grand and glorious expectations, and I had a wonderful day being a MOTHER. (and wife, and d

 {Tim took this photo of Aaron and Katrina out in the back yard right before church. (that's my Eastern Redbud you see in bloom) It turned out cute and I wish I had time to get Caleb and Bryan in the shot, but we were running a bit late as it was, so no family photo this time...}